QuadRank: Engineering a High Throughput Rank: Conclusion

 We surveyed a large number of existing rank structures and, inspired by them, developed BiRank and QuadRank.
 Their main novelty is in bringing together many independent parts, and applying them to size-4 alphabets.
 We benchmarked them in a high-throughput setting, with many threads and batching of multiple queries inside each thread.

 For binary input, the previous best data structure is SPIDER \cite{spider}.
 BiRank is usually slightly faster than our reimplementation of SPIDER.
 When multithreading, both are around 1.5\(\times\) faster than other methods.
 Additional prefetching improves all methods, and doubles the throughput of BiRank, making it 2\(\times\) faster than all other methods with prefetching.
-BiRank benefits from single-cache-miss per query, compared to two for most other methods, and thus makes optimal use of the limited memory bandwidth.
+BiRank benefits from single cache-miss queries, compared to two for most other methods, and thus makes optimal use of the limited memory bandwidth.
 For QuadRank, the improvement over existing methods is already 1.5\(\times\) without multithreading, and again 2\(\times\) with prefetching.

 Using batching and prefetching with our memory-bandwidth-frugal methods allows up to 3\(\times\) higher throughput than sequential processing, and this increases to 6\(\times\) speedup on a server with many more cores but higher memory latency.